 Cat's Claw Summary:

-As an anticancer agent, it works in a few different ways.
-Firstly, it's high concentration of antioxidant molecules protect the body from free radical damage.
-It also has the ability to repair cellular damage caused by these, and other compounds and has a direct action on DNA repair.
-It's when this DNA is damaged that cancer can develop, so by preventing and protecting the cellular DNA in the body, cancer risk can be reduced.
+As an anticancer agent, it works by providing a protective effect on cells, thus preventing and repairing cellular damage caused by free radical species like TNF-a and other cytokine insult.
+SOme of the compoenent in cat's claw have a direct effect on DNA repair.
+It's when this DNA is damaged that cancer can occur in the first place, so by preventing and protecting the cellular DNA in the body, cancer risk can be reduced.

 Cat's claw also has the ability to increase the important immune cells of the body, which are tasked with the job of cleaning up invading pathogens, but also must identify and destroy cancerous or other dysfunctional cells in the body.
 With modern cancer therapies, this part of the immune system is damaged, and once they reach a certain level the chemotherapy must be stopped.
 In this way cat's claw has been suggested to increase the effectiveness of chemotherapeutic drugs, so that this cutoff level is not reached as quickly, if at all.
 This allows the chemotherapy drugs to be used longer and with more intensity, which may then improve their effectiveness in destroying the cancer.